Workers' Compensation Insurance

 In our work with churches, non-profit organizations, and private schools, the agents at Beacon understand the unique challenges that you face in accomplishing your missions and serving the community and work with our clients to find the solutions they need.
 The GuideOne workers’ compensation policies we offer provide coverage for:

-- Wage replacement for employees who are disabled by work-related injuries or illnesses.
-By law, replaced wages should be adequate, equitable, prompt, and certain; and injured workers are entitled to replacement of their wages for the period of time that they are totally or partially disabled.
-With wage replacement coverage, your church is financially prepared, and cash benefits are computed as a percentage of the worker’s wages.
+- Replacing wages for employees who are disabled by work-related injuries or illnesses.
+By law, replaced wages should be adequate, equitable, prompt, and certain.
+Further, injured workers are entitled to wage replacement for the period of time that they are totally or partially disabled.
+With wage replacement coverage, your church is financially prepared.
+Additionally, cash benefits are computed as a percentage of the worker’s wages.

 - Restoring disabled workers by paying for any medical/vocational rehabilitation deemed necessary in order to enable the employee’s return to productive employment?
-As an employer, you are required to provide medical care to workers at no cost to them in order to restore them to their former physical condition.
+As an employer, you must provide medical care to workers at no cost to them.
 With workers’ compensation coverage, your church will have a financial provision in place to pay costs including:

 - First aid treatment